Branden Dawson: Kaohsiung Jeoutai Technology (2020–2021)

 In November 2020, Dawson signed a contract with Kaohsiung Jeoutai Technology of Super Basketball League in Taiwan.

 On February 7, 2021, Kaohsiung Jeoutai Technology waived Dawson.

 Hsinchu JKO Lioneers (2021–2022)

 On February 15, 2021, Dawson signed with Hsinchu JKO Lioneers of P. League+ in Taiwan.
 On February 21, 2021, Dawnson made his P.League+ debut and scored 21 points and 13 rebounds in a game against the league leading Taipei Fubon Braves.
 On June 4, 2021, Hsinchu JKO Lioneers announced Dawnson would return to the team the next season.

-TaiwanBeer HeroBears (2022–present)
+TaiwanBeer HeroBears (2022–2023)

 On November 2, 2022, Dawson signed with TaiwanBeer HeroBears of T1 League.
+On April 4, 2023, TaiwanBeer HeroBears terminated the contract relationship with Dawson.

+Spartans Distrito Capital (2023)

+On April 22, 2023, Dawson signed with Spartans Distrito Capital of the Superliga Profesional de Baloncesto.

+Club Rafael Barias (2023)

+On September 10, 2023, Dawson signed with Club Rafael Barias of the Torneo Superior de Baloncesto.

+Indios de San Francisco de Macorís (2024)

+On July 24, 2024, Dawson signed with Indios de San Francisco de Macorís of the Liga Nacional de Baloncesto.

+On January 27, 2025, Dawson retired from professional basketball.